Transparency is a useful dimension for attracting the viewer’s attention toward certain points and away from other

 Transparency allows all feature types and is good with numerical features given the continuous nature of the representation.
 Transparency is also good with binary categorical features (categorical with two categories) — this dimension is a great way to highlight a small category in a crowded visualization, such as outliers.
 While transparency can also be used with larger categorical features, it is not recommended since it is difficult to differentiate between multiple levels of transparency.

-Transparency settings are found by switching to the Settings tab on the Mapping panel and selecting the Other button:
+Transparency settings are found by switching to the Others tab on the Mapping panel :

 - Normalization – Numerical only, see Normalization